Tebs-Lab/networking-workshop/overview.md

 * The specific purpose, function, and some details of TCP including:
     * Connection establishment and management.
     * Control flow behavior.
-* The specific purpose, function, and some details of SSL/TLS, including:
-    * The role of "Certificate Authorities"
-    * The details of the key-generation process.

 ### 4. The Network Layer